 - Find a place to stay (at least temporarily).
 You can read more about that here.

 - Buy travel insurance (I like World Nomads.
-They cover everything and are really freaking awesome)
+They cover everything (such as if all your belongings get lost in your suitcase in transit) and are really freaking awesome.

 - Practice the language (read more here)

 - Book your flight.
 Read more about that here.

 - Cancel any accounts you don’t need.
 For example, your phone contract, bank account etc.